 What can you do?
 Tag a relevant brand in a photo, or tag that brand in your story.

 Use a hashtag (or 30, the maximum for Instagram in-feed posts).
 Send some direct messages to brands or influencers in a particular field and ask for a feature.
-Answer calls for questions.
+Answer calls for questions and quotes from other bloggers and reporters.
 Enter contests.

 Work collaboratively and then showcase your work by having someone else who can publicize.
-That’s what we’ve been doing with our series of awesome travelers who all have a different sort of super talent in “@halfhalftravel & Friends”.
+That’s what we’ve been doing with our series of awesome travelers who all have a different sort of super talent.
+We also have a curated list of NYC travel influencers!

 If you’ve started building a brand or a following (or if you downloaded Instagram for the first time today), you are unlocking a powerful tool.
 You can build community around an idea and provide a way for people to connect with each other.